Our List of Data Visualisation Conferences for 2016

-Running since 1994, the Conference on Visualization and Data Analysis (VDA) is more of an academic conference, but offers the chance to see some cutting edge ideas.
+Running since 1994, the Conference on Visualization and Data Analysis (VDA) covers research and development and application aspects of data visualization and data analytics.
 VDA covers a wider range of topics than many other conferences and gives you a chance to delve deep into some of your data problems.
-This is the real reason you’ll be in San Fran this week, so you can check out Developer Week
+Probably a good break from the noise after Developer Week.

 Considered to be the Pulitzers of infographics, the Society of News Design have set up these events annually since the late ‘70s.
 The awards show aside, the summit and the “Show, Don’t Tell” workshop are going to be your best chance to see what the best from around the world are doing in infographics and learn some new techniques.